 How To Find The Right Ergonomic ChairFeatures And Adjustability

-Now, it’s time to talk about ergonomic features.
-These can take a variety of forms, but broadly speaking, ergonomic features fall into two basic categories: active and passive.
+Now, it’s time to discuss ergonomic features.
+These can take various forms, but ergonomic features fall into two basic categories: active and passive.

 Ergonomic office chair with grey mesh back and headrest, thick grey seat cushion, grey lumbar support pillow, and white frame

-Passive ergonomic features are those that are simply built into the chair and give you benefits simply by existing—the shape of the seat, armrests that are ergonomically sculpted, and so on.
+Passive ergonomic features are those that are built into the chair and give you benefits simply by existing—the shape of the seat, ergonomically sculpted armrests, and so on.
 Also, note that some features are a bit of both.

-Generally speaking, the more ergonomic features a chair has and the more adjustable features, the better.
+Generally speaking, the more ergonomic and adjustable features a chair has, the better.

-Ergonomics is actually the study of workplace efficiency, and a big part of that is comfort and proper posture, which is aimed at keeping you comfortable (and thus, more productive) throughout the course of a day.
+Ergonomics is the study of workplace efficiency, and a big part of that is comfort and proper posture.
+These aim to keep people comfortable (and thus more productive) throughout the day.

-If you pay attention as you sit in your current chair, you’ll note that you definitely don’t spend every day in essentially the same position.
-You move.
-You bend.
-You pivot, and you twist.
+If you pay attention as you sit in your current chair, you’ll note that you don’t spend every day in the same position.
+You move, bend, pivot, and twist.

 Duramont chair in black, with mesh backrest, thick seat foam cushion, padded armrests and headrest, and rollerblade casters

-Your chair needs to be able to support you as you shift and change your seating position over the course of a day.
-Typically, a chair that has more adjustment options and boasts a greater number of ergonomic features can do that better than a chair with less.
+Your chair needs to be able to support you as you shift and change your seating position throughout the day.
+Typically, a chair with more adjustment options and boasting more ergonomic features can do that better than a chair with fewer.

-Of course, not all ergonomic features were created equally, and your personal situation will no doubt shade and color how you view the major features a given model brings to the table.
-For example, if you already suffer from chronic lower back pain, then you’re definitely going to want an office chair that has dynamic, adjustable lumbar support.
+Of course, not all ergonomic features were created equally, and your personal situation will undoubtedly shade and color how you view the major features a given model offers.
+For example, if you already suffer from chronic lower back pain, then you will definitely want an office chair with dynamic, adjustable lumbar support.

-On the other hand, if you have a long work table that goes from one side of your room to the other, then you may find that having a good tilt and lock and tension control, plus high-quality casters to allow you to roll freely, is the big keystone feature you’re looking for.
+On the other hand, if you have a long work table that goes from one side of your room to the other, then you may find that having a good tilt, lock, and tension control, plus high-quality casters to allow you to roll freely, is the big keystone feature you’re looking for.

-Those are the kinds of things that only you can answer, and each person is different, so the “right” chair for you will undoubtedly be different than the “right” chair for me.
+Only you can answer those kinds of questions; each person is different, so the “right” chair for you will undoubtedly be different from the “right” chair for me.

 Case in point: the author of this piece is writing from a Flash Furniture Hercules 24/7 office chair with fabric upholstery.
 I spend 10+ hours a day in the chair, so I need fabric for breathability, good lumbar support—which this chair has—and an all-steel, ruggedized frame, which this chair also has.

 I didn’t care about adjustable armrests or the rest of it.
-The Herc is perfect for me and is virtually indestructible to boot.
-If you’re shorter than 6’4” or so, it’s probably too big a chair for you, though, so it really does pay to take those measurements we talked about at the start and let them be your initial guide.
+The Herc is perfect for me and virtually indestructible, to boot.
+If you’re shorter than 6’4” or so, it’s probably too big a chair for you, so it really does pay to take those measurements we discussed at the start and let them be your initial guide.

 How To Choose An Office ChairConclusion

-There’s a lot more to choosing the right ergonomic office chair than first meets the eye, and the sheer number of options on the market today can make the process feel daunting indeed.
+There’s a lot more to choosing the right ergonomic office chair than first meets the eye, and the sheer number of options on the market today can make the process daunting.

 It doesn’t have to be.
-The initial measurements we mentioned early on will help you thin the herd and focus on chairs that you know will be a good general fit for you.
-And then, your specific ergonomic needs and preferences, combined with how many hours a day you plan on using the chair, will guide you the rest of the way.
+The initial measurements we mentioned will help you thin the herd and focus on chairs you know will be a good general fit.
+Your specific ergonomic needs and preferences, combined with how many hours a day you plan on using the chair, will guide you the rest of the way.

 Follow those basic steps, and you’ll be staring at the perfect office chair for you in no time.
 Here’s to your good posture and productivity!